 Limitations of Coverage

 Your rental car is only covered within the state of Israel, Taba and the territories of the Palestinian Authority.
 If you want to leave these areas, we can help you make other arrangements.
-Should you go outside of the covered area, your insurance will be voided and you will be fully responsible for any and all damages that may occur.
+Should you go outside of the covered area, your insurance will be void and you will be fully responsible for any and all damages that may occur.